LuiseFreese/mermaid/docs/GLOBAL-CHOICES-GUIDE.md

 1. **Open the React Application** - Navigate to your deployed Azure App Service URL (e.g., `https://your-app-name.azurewebsites.net`)
 2. **Global Choices Upload Step** - Use the "Global Choices File" section in the React wizard
-3. **Drag & Drop or Browse** - Upload your JSON file using the modern file upload component
+3. **Browse** - Upload your JSON file using the modern file upload component
 4. **Configure solution settings** in the wizard interface:
    - **Solution Name**: Name of the Dataverse solution
    - **Publisher**: Select an existing publisher or create a new one